 By far, the most economical way to kit build is with the Complete Airframe Kit, which offers more bulk purchase discounts, and reduces shipping costs to one consolidated shipment.

 We highly recommend starting your kit aircraft savings account now in order to purchase the whole kit at one time.
 This saves Sonex Aircraft builders a significant amount of time and money.
-Remember that financing is available for most Sonex Aircraft models.

 How much money can be saved by scratch-building instead of building from a kit?